 - Autism (endorsement)

-- ° Computer Science Education
+- Computer Science Education

 - Educational Leadership

-- ° Educational Media
+- Educational Media

 - Elementary Education/ESOL

 - Exceptional Student Education

 - Gifted Education (endorsement)

-- ° Mathematics Education
+- Mathematics Education

 - English Education/ESOL (Middle and Secondary)

 - Prekindergarten Primary Education/ESOL

 - Prekindergarten Disabilities (endorsement)

 - Reading Education

 - School Counseling (For information on this specialization, please contact the NSU

-- Center for Psychological Studies.) - School Psychology (For information on this specialization, please contact the NSU Center for Psychological Studies.) - ° Science Education - Social Studies Education (Middle and Secondary) - ° Spanish Language Education - Speech-Language and Communication Disorders (M.S.)
-(For information on this specialization, please refer to the M.S. in Speech-Language and Communication Disorders section of this catalog.) - Teaching English to Speakers of Other Languages (endorsement)
+- Center for Psychological Studies.) - School Psychology (For information on this specialization, please contact the NSU Center for Psychological Studies.) - Science Education - Social Studies Education (Middle and Secondary) - Spanish Language Education - Speech Language Pathology (M.S.)
+(For information on this specialization, please refer to the M.S. in Speech Language Pathology section of this catalog.) - Teaching English to Speakers of Other Languages (endorsement)

 Initial Certification Plan.
-Prior to the completion of the Initial Certification Plan, Florida preservice educators must pass the Professional Education (PED) Examination and the appropriate Subject Area Exam (SAE).
-Degrees will not be conferred until all testing requirements are fulfilled and the necessary level of skill mastery has been successfully documented through the portfolio review process.
-Completion of Initial Certification plans of study requires passing scores on all sections of the Florida Teacher Certification Exam (FTCE).
+Prior to internship/externship, Florida teacher candidates must pass the Professional Education (PED) Examination and the appropriate Subject Area Exam (SAE).
+Completion of Initial Certification plans of study requires passing scores on all sections of the Florida Teacher Certification Exam (FTCE) and the Subject Area Exam (SAE).

 Add-On Certification Plan.
-Completion of the Add-On Certification Plan program requires the passing of the appropriate Subject Area Exam (SAE) or all sections of the Florida Teacher Certification Exam (FTCE) for students who have been accepted with the temporary teaching certificate/license..
+Completion of the Add-On Certification Plan program requires the passing of the appropriate Subject Area Exam (SAE) or all sections of the Florida Teacher Certification Exam (FTCE) for students who have been accepted with the temporary teaching certificate/license.
 Degrees will not be conferred until all testing requirements are fulfilled and the necessary level of skill mastery has been successfully documented through the portfolio review process.